 Star Trek: The Next Generation had an episode where the Planet of Hats people were supposed to be descended from Scots.
 Needless to say not a single one of the accents involved would be recognised as Scottish by anyone from Scotland.

 Smallville would occasionally make a thing of the Luthor family's Scottish roots.
 That Luther is a German name didn't seem to occur to them.
 Justified because in a later season we find out that Lionel Luthor actually made that up

 Green Wing: Sue White, the Liaison Officer AKA an "insane Caledonian bitch".

-In the Doctor Who episode "The Eleventh Hour", the Doctor demands to Amelia "You're Scottish.
+In "The Eleventh Hour", the Doctor demands to Amelia "You're Scottish.
 Go fry something!"

 Rory: You are so Scottish!

 Second Doctor companion Jamie was a bagpiper from the highlands who almost always wore a kilt.